 Small molecules released by the activity of gut bacteria trigger the response of nerves in the gastrointestinal tract.

-Gastrointestinal bacterial populations have provided insights into gut conditions such as the inflammatory bowel diseases (IBD) of Crohn's disease and ulcerative colitis.
-Low diversity in the gut microbiota has been linked to IBD as well as obesity and type 2 diabetes.
+Bacterial populations in the gastrointestinal system have provided insights into gut conditions, including inflammatory bowel diseases (IBD), such as Crohn's disease and ulcerative colitis.
+Low microbial diversity in the gut has been linked to IBD as well as obesity and type 2 diabetes.

-Antibiotic disturbance of the microbiota can lead to disease, including the emergence of infections that display antibiotic resistance.
+Disturbing the microbiota with antibiotics can lead to disease, including infections that become resistant to an antibiotic.